pedrocrisp/crisplab_epigenomics/methylome/README.md

 # Methylome pipeline

-Pipeline for processing SeqCap data.
+This is a multi purpose methylome pipeline that is used for processing SeqCap data, WGBS data and also for identifying Unmethylated regions (UMRs).

+**Disclaimer:** these pipelines document the reproducible steps we take to generate the data on our server but may not be a plug and play on a different server.
+If you would like to reproduce the pipeline, you likely need to modify for your purposes or get in contact and we may be able to help.

 --------

 ## Installation Notes
-This pipeline requires a number of pieces of software, some are loaded as modules, some are expected to be in your path, depending on the step.
+This pipeline requires a number of pieces of software, some we load as modules, some are expected to be in your path, depending on the step.

-It is designed to run on UMN MSI computer clusters.
+It is designed to run on UQ compute clusters.

 Bsmap is a special case.
 It looks for bsmap in ~/software/bsmap-2.74 and puts this dir in your path.
-I also edited the script sam2bam.sh to use the system version of samtools; however, ultimately I dont use this file because I resorted to output in sam format because I fix the sam/bam due to a discordant pairs issues, then manually run samtools to sort and index bams.
+For historical reasons, the version of samtools shipped with Bsmap is used for most steps.

 To do things:
- - soft code more steps
+ - soft code more steps (some things are hard coded - our bad)
  - described dependancies and required files structures

 ## Example pipeline execution - Server Steps